This Guide Memo outlines policy on travel undertaken for University business.

 a.
 Registration Fees

-Registration fees may be expensed at the time of registration by requesting payment using an iOU request for an "Other Check" or seeking reimbursement for a personally paid registration.
+Registration fees may be expensed at the time of registration by requesting payment using a Non-PO Payment request in the Expense Requests system or seeking reimbursement for a personally paid registration.
 For conferences and events requiring travel, the University Travel Card can be charged.
 If registration is for a student, see section 11 for additional requirements.

 b.
 Miscellaneous Expenses